abhiyerra/refacebook/README.txt

 * Need to document the code.
 * Need helpers to make life easier.
-* Abstract the session store so it's not reliant on the set and get.
-Also, remove the :store option eventually since that seems like a copout method and doesn't add simplicity.
-* Make the api spit out an exception if call returns error.
 * Have a better example application with fbml, api, and all that good stuff.
-* Write unit tests
 * Test with ruby 1.9, remove json dep if 1.9 since json is included.

 == SYNOPSIS: